pgmpost/pgmpost.github.io/_posts/2024-04-19-installing-configuring-ubuntu-20.04.md

 Follow the instructions in your terminal, then update and upgrade your system.

-If you open "Software and Updates", you should get a new tab "Ubuntu Pro"
+If you open "Software and Updates", you should get a new tab "Ubuntu Pro".

 ![install1](/pictures/ubuntu_pro_tab.png)